fake-name/wlnupdates/app/templates/api-docs.md

 There is only one endpoint, different operations are denoted by the contents of the POSTed JSON.
 The endpoint path is `/api`.

+The API basically exposes the underlying calls that are used for generating the HTML content.
+In fact, in most cases the primary codepaths are literally the same, with just the response rendering differing.

 All commands must post data of mimetype `application/json`.
 A exmple jquery call for this API is [here](https://github.com/fake-name/wlnupdates/blob/master/app/static/js/editable.js#L496-L502).

 Note that all non-read-only calls for the the API currently have CSRF protection via [Flask-WTF](http://flask-wtf.readthedocs.org/en/latest/csrf.html).
 This is handled via a `$.ajaxSetup` `beforeSend` callback [here](https://github.com/fake-name/wlnupdates/blob/master/app/static/js/editable.js#L530-L536).
 This requirement will be relaxed in the future, as soon as I determine a good way to still maintain a decent level of protection in it's absence.
 Currently, the CSRF token is passed to the endpoints via a [meta tag](https://github.com/fake-name/wlnupdates/blob/master/app/static/js/editable.js#L528) on each  HTML page.

 For most calls, if you call the relevant API method with invalid/incorrect parameters, the error message should tell you how to fix your API call.

 ## API Calls